justincfeng/squirrel.jl/docs/src/squirrel.md

 ## Initial data finder

-The following function makes use of the preceding functions to construct the initial data for the four-velocities:
+The following function, which is central in the `squirrel.jl` code, calls the preceding functions to construct the initial data for the
+four-velocities:

 ```@docs
 squirrel.idf